right-rudder/right-rudder/notes.md

     - look into pusher
   - Create one your damn self
 X Blog
+  - Separate views for categories
   - Delete confirmation page
   X Create webinar column so we can filter for webinars
     X created separate model
   X 5 Tips to grow your school (FEATURED) *Business
-  X What the Artemis-1 Launch means to the flight training industry *Aviation *Flying
-  - Website Launch *NEWS
+  X What the Artemis-1 Launch means to the flight training industry *Aviation *Flying X Website Launch *NEWS
   - (Webinar DEC 1, 2022) Creating a website that to get more discovery flights *NEWS
   - Create your own Flight School Marketing System *BusinessV(KEYNOTE)
   - Does winter put a halt to flight training? *Flying
-  - Creating a video for your flight school *Business
+  - Creating a video for your flight school *Business X Users
-- Users
-  - need to limit to one user only
+  X need to limit to one user only
-  - need to put recaptcha
+  X need to put recaptcha
 - Resources (business / marketing blog articles)
   C Tips to grow your school
   X Webinar PAGE